jennylsmith/cowsay-test/README.md

 This demo repository has an ASCII cow saying "Hello world."

+This demo is also useful for understanding Travis CI (continuous integration) using the tutorial on (Erik Matsen's blog)[http://erick.matsen.org/2019/11/05/travis.html].

 ## Installation

 A complete "from scratch" installation is documented as the Dockerfile in this repository.